ldaIas/brainfuck-interpreter/README.md

 ```,```: Input a value to the current pointer's cell.
 NOTE: This will overwrite any value already stored in this pointer's cell.

 Additionally, user input above 255 will be truncated to the first digit (I.E. input of 342 is truncated to 3).
-Currently, there is no
+If input is below 0, it will
-check for a value under 0.
+go in as 0.

 ```[```: Denotes the beginning of a loop.